JamesJackaman/RelaxNavierStokes/README.md

 ## Code structure

 This code solves 3D finite element discretisations, where two of the dimensions are spatial and one is temporal.
-Both the heat equation and imcompressible Navier-Stokes without external forcing are solved.
+Both the heat equation and incompressible Navier-Stokes without external forcing are solved.
 The codebase is split into three test problems.

 - `heat*.py`: Code used to solve the heat equation.